 Another important finding of the study is that all facets of IT virtualization will see substantial enhancements in functionality and performance, with the most significant enhancements being in microprocessors, hypervisors and operating systems.

 The report notes that the general concept of virtualization is usually equated with the specifics of server virtualization, since server and mainframe virtualization have been used in the IT world for decades.
 But it’s important to note that virtualization can be applied to all IT resources, including servers, storage, networks, and desktops.

 The background to the report is Saugatuck's claim that "virtualization is a key enabler of IT and business efficiency, but it is vastly misunderstood and underestimated within user enterprises.
 As a result, user executives fail to effectively manage it, and therefore fail to realize the full potential and benefits of IT virtualization.
 And IT vendors seldom realize the breadth and depth of opportunity that IT virtualization presents to them".

 We've seen a lot of action in the virtualization field this past year, from Citrix's acquisition of XenSource to SWSoft's release of the first virtualization solution designed for Apple hardware.
-This report confirms the creeping notion that virtualization is not only here to stay, but may be a defining element of IT for the next several years
+This report confirms the creeping notion that virtualization is not only here to stay, but may be a defining element of IT for the next several years.

-The full 20 page report, which provides an explanation of the ever-evolving topology of IT virtualization in its various forms, is available at Saugatuck's website
+The full 20 page report, which provides an explanation of the ever-evolving topology of IT virtualization in its various forms, is available at Saugatuck's website for US $795.